-1. There are two load levers on the LGA2011 socket.
+There are two load levers on the LGA2011 socket.
 To open the socket cover, first press and release the load lever labeled 'Open 1st'.

-Note: the graphics provided in the manual are for illustration only.
-Your components may or may not look the same as the ones shown in this manual.
+Note: Graphics and drawings shown in this manual are for illustration only.
+Your components may or may not look the same as the graphics shown in the manual.

-2. Press the second load lever labeled 'Close 1st' to release the load plate that covers the CPU socket from its locking position.
+Press the second load lever labeled 'Close 1st' to release the load plate that covers the CPU socket from its locking position.

-With the lever labelled 'Close 1st' fully retracted, gently push down on the lever labelled 'Open 1st' to open the load plate.
+With the lever labeled 'Close 1st' fully retracted, gently push down on the 'Open 1st' lever to open the load plate.
 Lift the load plate to open it completely.

-4. Use your thumb and the index finger to loosen the lever and open the load plate.
+4. Using your thumb and the index finger, remove the 'WARNING' plastic cap from the socket.

-5. Using your thumb and index finger, hold the CPU on its edges.
+Use your thumb and index finger to hold the CPU on its edges.
 Align the CPU keys, which are semi-circle cutouts, against the socket keys.

-Once they are aligned, carefully lower the CPU straight down into the socket.
+6. Once they are aligned, carefully lower the CPU straight down into the socket.
 (Do not drop the CPU on the socket.
 Do not move the CPU horizontally or vertically.
 Do not rub the CPU against the surface or against any pins of the socket to avoid damaging the CPU or the socket.)

-Warning: You can only install the CPU inside the socket in one direction.
+Caution: You can only install the CPU inside the socket in one direction.
 Make sure that it is properly inserted into the CPU socket before closing the load plate.
 If it doesn't close properly, do not force it as it may damage your CPU.
-Instead, open the load plate again to make sure that the CPU is aligned properly.
+Instead, open the load plate again and double-check that the CPU is aligned properly.

-7. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed.
+- With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 8.
 Close the load plate with the CPU inside the socket.
-Lock the lever labelled 'Close 1st' first, then lock the lever labelled 'Open 1st' second.
-Using your thumb gently push the load levers down to the lever locks.
+Lock the lever labeled 'Close 1st' first, then lock the lever labeled 'Open 1st' second.
+Use your thumb to gently push the load levers down to the lever locks.